-III.
-Grice-Seeing
+15.1.3 Grice-Seeing

 H. P. Grice (1961) offered a causal analysis of object seeing.
 His theory is a development of one that was offered by H. H. Price (1932).
-In what follows, I’ll invoke Grice alone when I am talking about something in his development of Price; otherwise, I’ll talk about “the Causal Theory” or “the Price-Grice view.”
+In what follows, I’ll invoke Grice alone when I am talking about something in his development of Price; otherwise, I’ll talk about ‘the Causal Theory’ or ‘the Price-Grice view’.

-Summarizing and paraphrasing Grice (1961):
+Summarizing and paraphrasing Grice:

-If I perceive X then X is causally involved in the generation of some sense-impression in the kind of way that “when I look at my hand in a good light, it is causally responsible for its looking to me as if there is a hand before me . . . whatever that kind of way may be.” (ibid, 143)
+If I perceive X then X is causally involved in the generation of some sense-impression in the kind of way that ‘when I look at my hand in a good light, it is causally responsible for its looking to me as if there is a hand before me . . . whatever that kind of way may be’.

+(1961, p.
+143)

-Grice’s causal theory prioritizes the reality-connectedness of ‘see,’ and pins it on a causal connection.
+Grice’s causal theory prioritizes the reality-connectedness of ‘see’, and pins it on a causal connection.
 Provided that the perceiver meets a certain very weak condition—she must experience some sense-impression, nothing more than this—the entire weight of the locution falls on an external causal link.

 Imagine that RCAF fighter jet, serial number 188961, whizzes past my window at such high speed that it causes no visual impression in me other than that of an indistinct streak or momentary darkening of the sky.
-Though no visual characteristic of this object is given to me by my sensory experience; it is nonetheless true, on the Price-Grice analysis, that I see RCAF jet 188961—that particular object.
-The visual sense-impression of momentary darkening is generated in me by RCAF jet 188961, arguably “in the way that when I look at my hand in a good light, it is causally responsible for its looking to me as if there is a hand before me.”
+Although no visual characteristic of this object is given to me by my sensory experience, it is nonetheless true, on the Price-Grice analysis, that I see RCAF jet 188961—that particular object.
+The visual sense-impression of momentary darkening is generated in me by RCAF jet 188961, arguably ‘in the way that when I look at my hand in a good light, it is causally responsible for its looking to me as if there is a hand before me’.
 Though the streak is indistinguishable from that which the jet 188962 would also have generated—or for that matter, visually indistinguishable from any number of momentary light-blocking events—I see 188961, which was causally responsible for the sense-impression, not 188962, which was not.

 What is at issue in the Price-Grice account of seeing X is simply how a visual experience connects up with a particular object in the vicinity.
 It does not require that any information about X should be recoverable from my visual experience.
 This, however, is what is needed for seeming to see X; I seem to see a jet if it is to me as if I see one.
-In this sense of ‘see,’ therefore, I can see something without its seeming to me as if I see it.
+In this sense of ‘see’, therefore, I can see something without its seeming to me as if I see it.
 Because I’ll be concerned primarily with the details of Grice’s articulation of the causal theory, I’ll call this form of connection Grice-seeing.

 As we’ll see later, Grice-seeing has to be modified.
 For the moment, however, I will leave it as it stands in the above quotation.